ericd9799/CS725_HW7/NOTEBOOK.md

 Since I am only interested in the ratings for rural areas, I removed columns from the dataset that were not not of interest.
 The dataset had blank values, I assumed they were zero and populated them with "0".

-Below chart is the initial chart created.
+Below chart is the initial chart created for one country to see how the chart would look like.
 ![alt text](Initial_Chart.PNG "Initial Chart")

+Looking at the initial chart and the dataset, it would not be feasible to plot the basic and managed drinking-water services ratings for 194 countries.
+Thus, I

 # References
  * [CS725, Spring 2018 - Homework 5](https://git-community.cs.odu.edu/ediep/CS725-HW5)